codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 =======
 You can set up your assignment to provide your students with a Jupyter Notebook as the default code editor or to open JupyterLab.
 More information about `Jupyter Notebook <https://jupyter.org/>`_ and `Jupyter Lab <https://jupyterlab.readthedocs.io/en/latest/>`_.

-..
-Note:: The :ref:`Code Playback <code-playback>` functionality will not work for code your students enter in a Jupyter Notebook.
+The :ref:`Code Playback <code-playback>` functionality will not work for code your students enter in a Jupyter Notebook.
+If you install the Jupyter Collaboration Extension, see `Using the Jupyter Collaboration Extension`_, you can view a timeline of events in the notebook.

 Using Jupyter Notebooks in Codio
 --------------------------------
 If you plan to use Jupyter Notebook and optionally nbgrader, you must use a stack configured to support them.
 As these items are often difficult to configure, we recommend that you select the Jupyter Lab stack from our list of Certified Stacks.

 More information about grading using :ref:`nbgrader <notebooks>`.

-..
-Warning:: :ref:`Pair Programming <group-work>` should not be used for Jupyter Notebook.

 ..
 Note:: Notebook files are only supported in the root (`/home/codio/workspace` or `~/workspace`) folder.